 The first thing to say is that your eyes are there to be used.
 If they weren’t, you wouldn’t have them, simple as that.
 The second thing to say is that you cannot wear your eyes out or damage your eyes in anyway by spending time in front of the computer screen.
 Fact!

 Bloggers who are reading this are probably at this very minute breathing a huge sigh of relief as they are contemplating their eighth straight hour in front of their laptop!
-However, although I say this, staring at a screen sitting all day is almost certainly to give you eye strain amongst other symptoms.
+However, staring at a screen sitting all day is almost certainly to give you eye strain amongst other symptoms.

 Below are the most likely eye related symptoms bloggers can have.
 See how many of them you say yes to:-